PalaciosCaroline/Projet12_react_recharts_dashboard_analytics/README.md

 - Clone it on your computer.
 - The `npm install` command will allow you to install the dependencies.

-## In the second part, Install and run the back-end - Repository : P12-Back-end => for get datas.
+## In the second part, Install and run the back-end - Repository : P12-Back-end => for get datas display in this project.
 Clone the directory :
 P12-Back-end : git clone https://github.com/PalaciosCaroline/P12-Back-end.git
 Then follow the steps marked in its readme file.